Story & World Info

 Johnson's Pharmaceuticals

-The Agency is an underground entity meant to support the Government but, as we've said, it's not supposed to exist.
-It's also not technically under the Government's rule; it is a separate group.
 When the Agency was founded, they realized they would need a place to house a large number of people that sometimes would generate high amounts of traffic.
 They needed a "public" reason for security (guards, high walls, gates, etc) and even on-site housing.

+With the illnesses and diseases that spread like wildfire the first few years, the drug companies saw a lot of the profit.
+They were able to stay in business when many other typical companies from before the war failed.
 As with most things capitalistic, given enough time and desperation among the people, monopolies were eventually created.
 Johnson's Pharmaceuticals was initially a company that was not particularly well-known or powerful, but had the fortune for its headquarters to remain untouched during the two waves of the war.
-Due to that, some very smart business moves on the part of the CEO, and general perserverance, over time the company grew to have every reason for a large high rise in the city.
 Eventually, they expanded and spread to other buildings.
 At the time, they no longer needed all their complexes.

 Back to the top